Management · May 23, 2024

 Set your criteria

 Work to understand how well a potential supplier relationship can meet the needs of your business stage.
 Smaller quantities at a reasonable price may be important when starting out.
-However, when your company hits a growth spurt, you may need a supplier who can pivot quickly to support your scalability.
-In any case, good suppliers will have an established reputation within their customer base for delivering as promised.
+However, when your company hits a growth spurt, you may want a supplier who can pivot quickly to support your scalability.
+In any case, good suppliers usually have an established reputation within their customer base for delivering as promised.

 Visibility